An explanation of the different meanings of the English phrasal verb 'bring up' from a native speaker, with lots of example sentences

 I will take some sandwiches with me to work tomorrow.
 (Here, the speaker is going to move from where they are speaking to go to work and the sandwiches will go with them.)

 The above is just a brief overview of the differences between these two verbs and more detailed explanations are available elsewhere online.
 I just wanted to make you aware of the main differences here before we look at the phrasal verb meanings.
-So, without further hesitation, let's check them out....
+So, without further ado, let's check them out....

 MEANING 1: Literal